enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ## 1. Create the AWS Cognito Identity Pool, S3 bucket and Cloudfront distribution

-Our first task is to setup AWS Cognito to allow our UI application to authenticate users and gain access credentials to allow our UI to call the API.
+Our first task is to setup AWS Cognito to allow our UI application to authenticate users and gain permission to call the API.
 As in *Module 1*, a CloudFormation template is available to create all the necessary resources for us.
-This template does not rely on any local code so no package step is needed.

-For time reasons we are not proving console instructions for this section.
+For time reasons we are not providing console instructions for this section.
 Do feel free to review the CloudFormation template to see what is being created.

-You can go ahead and deploy this template in the primary region using the `aws cloudformation deploy` CLI command as before.
+You can go ahead and deploy this template in the primary region (Ireland) using the `aws cloudformation deploy` CLI command as before.

 For the Ireland region, the full command will look like: